MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-compare-msaldotnet-and-adaldotnet.md

 #### Cache persistence

-ADAL.NET allows you to extend the ``TokenCache`` class to implement the desired persistence functionality on platforms without a secure storage (.NET Framework and .NET core) by using the ``BeforeAccess``, ``AfterAccess`` and ``BeforeWrite`` methods.
+ADAL.NET allows you to extend the ``TokenCache`` class to implement the desired persistence functionality on platforms without a secure storage (.NET Framework and .NET core) by using the ``BeforeAccess``,  , and ``BeforeWrite`` methods.
 For details, see [Token Cache Serialization in ADAL.NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Token-cache-serialization).

 MSAL.NET makes the token cache a sealed class, removing the ability to extend it.
 Therefore, your implementation of token cache persistence must be in the form of a helper class that interacts with the sealed token cache.
 This interaction is described in [Token Cache Serialization in MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/token-cache-serialization)